Green-Software-Foundation/patterns/docs/catalog/cloud/use-circuit-breaker.md

 ## Description

 Modern applications need to communicate with other applications on a regular basis.
 These other applications have their own deployment schedule, downtimes and availability or the network connection to these application might have problems.
-If the other application becomes unavailable all network requests against this other application will fail and future network requests are futile.
+If the other application is not reachable, all network requests against this other application will fail and future network requests are futile.

 ## Solution

 Circuit breaker patterns reject the request to the other application if health checks against the other application have failed to complete successfully.
 In this case a lot of network requests can be saved.
-The circuit breaker will reset itself automatically, if health checks against the other application are successful.
+The circuit breaker will reset itself automatically, if health checks against the other application are successful again.

 ## SCI Impact